 It’s all too easy to panic and cut corners when a client is on the warpath, demanding to get something out quickly.

 What’s usually not evident is the pressures the client is on from the top of their food chain.
-Be it a chief executive who has neither the time or humility to treat their staff with respect, or a manager who’s stuck their neck out over the little piece of functionality you’re not bothering to test.
+Be it a chief executive who has neither the time or humility to treat their staff with respect, or a manager who’s stuck their neck out over the little piece of functionality their team needs – most of us are under pressure to get work out sooner rather than later.

 What you need to consider is if the client’s becoming subjective, emotional or rude now, what are they going to be like when they’ve told the world about their cool widget, and it brings the server down?